 - Joe Montana was offered a basketball scholarship at North Carolina State University.

 - Montana holds the Super Bowl record for most career passes without an interception.

 - Joe also has the highest quarterback rating in Super Bowl history.

 What teams did Joe Montana play for?

 Joe Montana played for the San Francisco 49ers and the Kansas City Chiefs.
 For the majority of Montana's career, he played for the San Francisco 49ers (13 years).
 In his final two seasons, he played for the Kansas City Chiefs.

 Was Joe Montana good during the playoffs?

 Joe Montana is considered one of the greatest postseason quarterbacks of all time.
 He played 23 postseason games and won 16 of them.
 He went 4-0 in Super Bowl games.
 When in the playoffs, Joe Montana always came through.
 Past teammates have described the immense confidence they had in Montana heading into a playoff game.

 Who was the best player Joe Montana played with?

 Jerry Rice, the greatest wide receiver of all time, was the best player to play alongside Joe Montana.
-Rice was drafted by the 49ers after Montana had already won 2 Super Bowls.
-They would go on to win 2 more together.
-This duo brought two all time NFL players together and created one of the deadliest combos in NFL history.
+Rice was drafted by the 49ers after Montana had already won two Super Bowls.
+They would go on to win two more together.
+This duo brought two all-time NFL greats together and created one of the deadliest combos in NFL history.